LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: Experiments

+\paragraph{Image Encoders.} \text{CLIP}~\cite{radford2021learning} is a foundational vision-language model that learns a shared embedding space for images and text through contrastive pre-training. \text{MetaCLIP-ViT-H-14}~\cite{xu2023demystifying} is a large-scale CLIP variant trained on a vast dataset, utilizing a Vision Transformer (ViT-H/14) backbone for enhanced visual representation. \text{SigLIP-base-patch16-224}~\cite{zhai2023sigmoid} improves upon CLIP by employing a sigmoid-based loss function that operates on individual image-text pairs. \text{SigLIP2-base-patch16-224}~\cite{tschannen2025siglip} is an advanced iteration of SigLIP that integrates multiple pretraining techniques into a unified recipe. \text{EVA02-CLIP-B-16}~\cite{fang2024eva} leverages the robustly optimized EVA-02 Vision Transformer as its image encoder, offering strong performance in vision-language tasks. \text{PE-Core-B16-224}~\cite{bolya2025perception} is a competitive perception encoder trained with a robust vision-language learning objective, designed for high performance in image and video understanding tasks.

+\paragraph{Video Encoders.} \text{VideoCLIP-XL}~\cite{wang2024videoclip} is specifically designed for long video understanding, leveraging a large-scale dataset of video-long description pairs to enhance its comprehension of extended temporal content. \text{VideoCLIP-XL-v2}~\cite{wang2024videoclip} is an optimized successor to VideoCLIP-XL, trained with additional data and refined techniques to further boost its capabilities in long-form video-text retrieval.

-\paragraph{Multimodal Embedding Models.} \text{GME-Qwen2-VL-7B-Instruct}~\cite{zhang2024gme} is a multilingual multimodal embedding model based on Qwen2-VL. \text{MM-Embed}\cite{lin2024mm} is a universal multimodal retrieval model that integrates multimodal large language capabilities with a modality-aware negative mining strategy. \text{jina-clip-v2} \cite{koukounas2024jina} extends the CLIP architecture to support multiple languages, high-resolution image inputs, and compact embedding representations using multi-resolution learning.
+\paragraph{Multimodal Embedding Models.} \text{GME-Qwen2-VL}~\cite{zhang2024gme} is a unified multimodal embedding model built upon the Qwen2-VL multimodal large language model, capable of generating joint embeddings for text, images, and image-text pairs. \text{MM-Embed}~\cite{lin2024mm} is a universal multimodal retrieval model based on a multimodal large language model (MLLM) with a bi-encoder architecture, designed for efficient and broad-spectrum cross-modal search. \text{LanguageBind-Video}~\cite{zhu2023languagebind} adopts a language-centric approach to align video features with other modalities in a shared semantic space.